Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 adt test_config.yaml
 ```

-If your changes have to do with the way that files are uploaded to Synapse, create a new configuration file by copying `test_config.yaml` and changing the `destination` and `gx_folder` fields to testing locations that you own.
+If your changes have to do with the way that files are uploaded to Synapse and/or uploading new records to the ADT GX Synapse table, create a new configuration file by copying `test_config.yaml` and changing the `destination`, `gx_folder`, and `gx_table` fields to testing locations that you own.
 The command will change to be:

 ```
 adt my_dev_config.yaml --upload